-The page analysis includes height, domain size, server queries as well as the content type of most requests.
-Pingdom tests the site in 4 different locations (2 in the United States, 1 in Australia, and Sweden each), and the reviews provide recommendations for how to develop the site.
+The page analysis includes height, domain size, server queries, and the content type of most requests.
+Pingdom tests the site in 4 locations (2 in the United States, 1 in Australia, and one in Sweden each), and the reviews provide recommendations for developing the site.
 The findings break down both the page size and queries by content form and domain.

 The service is free and provides visually appealing representations of load time for each page feature.
 The Page Analysis function is extremely thorough.
-It digs deep into the server response code to reveal information including site speed and fitness.
+It digs deep into the server response code to reveal information, including site speed and fitness.
 There are almost no routing problems due to its presence in different locations.
 Accessibility, on the other hand, is not a problem.
-The HTTP service response codes are examined as part of the page review (indicate site speed, overall health).
+The HTTP service response codes are examined as part of the page review (indicate site speed and overall health).

-In addition to the 4 research sites, there are 70 polling locations around the world that are open all year.
-Also with advanced functionality, Pingdom is cheap.
+In addition to the 4 research sites, 70 polling locations worldwide are open all year.
+Also, with advanced functionality, Pingdom is cheap.
 They look at all aspects of the website, such as loading time and file sizes.
 You have complete control of how the data is sorted and filtered.
 You can not only see patterns in your performance history and share your results, but you can also see improvement metrics and advice.

 When it comes to website success research, Pagelocity takes a unique approach.
-It, like other services, gives sites a score out of 100, but it also considers aspects like social media, SEO, money, and coding.
+Like other services, it gives sites a score out of 100, but it also considers aspects like social media, SEO, money, and coding.
 You may also compare the rivals by tracking them.

 All of this is possible even though you don't register.
-Anyways, once users register for a free account, you get more functionality.
+Anyways, users get more functionality once they register for a free account.
 The Pagelocity results are available in 2 formats: code and resource.
-The code view shows the first-byte time as you go through HTTPs and Document Object Model in graphical form.
-The resources view displays which web elements account for the majority of the page’s size.
+The code view shows the first-byte time as you go through HTTPS and Document Object Model in graphical form.
+The resources view displays which web elements account for most of the page’s size.

 Pagelocity has reviewed almost 15,000 sites so far, according to their webpage, which is on the low end of the list.
 However, the comparative edge you will obtain by seeing how your rivals are doing is exclusive to this service.
 You will compare the comparative strengths and disadvantages using side-by-side metric analysis.

-To make the site more appealing, the content of the website is evaluated using keywords, headings, and alternate picture text.
-The reports contain a resource rundown as well as HTML and CSS coding tips.
+The website's content is evaluated using keywords, headings, and alternate picture text to make the site more appealing.
+The reports contain a resource rundown and HTML and CSS coding tips.
 This includes assistance with classes/Ids, identifiers, time to the first byte, and PageSpeed analysis, among other things.

-There are a lot of glitzy data graphics in the papers, and there are a lot of success reviews.
+There are a lot of glitzy data graphics in the papers, and there are a lot of successful reviews.

 The software is simple to use and responds quickly.
 It is compatible with a variety of computers and platforms.
 The app is intuitive and works on a variety of computers.
 A Romanian guy named Andy Gongea developed the Pagelocity webpage analysis tool.

 Simply because it is Google, it appears twice on this page.
-Easy to use, but also with a lot of specialized features, is the built-in web analysis tool on Chrome's Dev Tools page.
-DevTools can be launched at any time by using F12 or Ctrl+Shift+I on Windows, Cmd+Opt+I on macOS.
+Easy to use, but also with many specialized features, it is the built-in web analysis tool on Chrome's Dev Tools page.
+DevTools can be launched anytime by using F12 or Ctrl+Shift+I on Windows and Cmd+Opt+I on macOS.
 Chrome's Developer Apps are a suite of web authoring and debugging resources.

-The most recent DevTools upgrades replace the old waterfall timeline with an aggregated data screen.
+The recent DevTools upgrades replaced the old waterfall timeline with an aggregated data screen.
 You will see how much each factor costs in terms of time and which one is the most expensive.
 You may also segment the data by region, subdomain, and other types.
-The service displays the DOM material loading time as well as the overall loading time.
+The service displays the DOM material loading time and overall loading time.

 The network panel is where you go to see how well the network is doing.
-It helps you to log and track the behavior of the network and to access loading data for different elements of the whole website.
-You can filter and arrange the details displayed, as well as configure the panel to your liking.
-There's also the opportunity to see resources that are rendering-blocking (which we discussed above).
+It helps you log and track the network's behavior and access loading data for different elements of the whole website.
+You can filter and arrange the details displayed and configure the panel to your liking.
+There's also the opportunity to see rendering-blocking resources (which we discussed above).

 WebPageTest performs a consistency audit on a website in over 40 different sites, using 25 different browsers, plus smartphone browsers.
 These figures alone demonstrate how beneficial this website speed checker can be.
 Time to first byte, encoding, efficient CDN use, and caching, among other metrics, are used to rate websites on a scale of A to F.

 An overview, information, content review and breakdown, screenshots, and performance evaluation are all included in the reports.
 When it comes to website accuracy reporting, WebPageTest uses a different approach.
-It gives a first and a repetitive view that all help to diagnose the first time the DNS search has been defined.
+It gives a first and repetitive view that helps to diagnose the first time the DNS search has been defined.

 One of the most important online measurement tools is GTmetrix.
 It contains a thorough review of PageSpeed and YSlow metrics.
 It offers a final rating that varies from F to A. PageSpeed, YSlow, waterfall map, video, and history are the 5 parts of the GTmetrix performance study.

-With just a free login, you can speed test your site in 7 different locations and select between Chrome and Firefox.
+You can speed-test your site in 7 different locations with a free login and select between Chrome and Firefox.
 The GTmetrix tools let you test various connections (cable, dial-up, etc.) for video replay and Adblock support.
-The video replay feature allows you to see precisely when bottlenecks in your site's loading occur, and the Adblock feature allows you to see how your site performs when no ads are present.
+The video replay feature lets you see precisely when bottlenecks in your site's loading occur, and the Adblock feature lets you see how your site performs when no ads are present.
 You have even more options with a free account.

 You will see a full history of your site's load times by comparing PageSpeed and YSlow.
 Furthermore, there are several tracking options.
-You have the option of exporting your entire test history to a CSV format.
+You can export your entire test history to a CSV format.
 GTmetrix is one of the most used website performance tools, having analyzed over 222,000,000 pages to date.
 Every second, the number increases.
 PayPal, Spotify, GoDaddy, Nike, HP, NBC, and Nordstrom are among the firms that have collaborated with GTmetrix.

-With GTmetrix, you can track the site on a regular, weekly, annual, or even hourly basis (with GTmetrix Pro).
-You must set up email alerts based on the fulfilment of certain conditions, such as the PageSpeed score falling below a certain level or the site load times exceeding a certain limit, and so on.
+With GTmetrix, you can track the site regularly, weekly, annually, or even hourly (with GTmetrix Pro).
+You must set up email alerts based on the fulfillment of certain conditions, such as the PageSpeed score falling below a certain level, the site load times exceeding a certain limit, and so on.

 With 12 servers in Asia, South America, North America, Australia, and the United Kingdom, GTmetrix is one of the most reliable services on the list.
 It also allows you to review your results on an Android phone, giving you a visual representation of how your site loads.
 This will assist you in determining the source of the lag.
 With a filmstrip-like perspective that lets you see page loading in a modern, interactive way, you can slow the process down to a fourth of its original speed and switch to big page load milestones.

-GTmetrix's developer toolkit allows you to test pages on a variety of platforms of varying screen resolutions.
+GTmetrix's developer toolkit allows you to test pages on various platforms with varying screen resolutions.
 For a commonly used alternative, you can generate a collection of presets.
 GTmetrix offers tracking, visualization, zoom and pan, annotation, and warnings as a whole.
 The Pro version contains 15, 50, and 150 US$ of bronze, silver, and gold per month.

 Improvements to Be Made

-There are a few things to bear in mind until you've decided which method to use.
+There are a few things to remember until you decide which method to use.
 For starters, running either of them can trigger a delay in the first DNS lookup.
 The Domain Name System (DNS) is essentially a registry of all machines and gadgets on a network's names (such as the Internet).
 When a specific machine connects to the internet, the DNS is used, and looking up the interface takes time.

-The amount of time you spend can be determined by the method you're using.
-This is why, to get a better understanding of your website or application's speed, you can run several tests and combine the results.
-It's also a good idea to monitor the site on a regular basis and set some kind of goal for yourself over time.
+The amount of time you spend can be determined by your method.
+This is why you can run several tests and combine the results to understand your website or application's speed better.
+It's also good to monitor the site regularly and set a goal for yourself over time.
 You can monitor the progress of your website over time and make changes if needed.

-You will also want to test the website speed with a variety of Chrome plugins for added ease.
+You will also want to test the website speed with various Chrome plugins for added ease.
 Hence, these can be launched directly from your browser.
-It is also safe though, as a big part of all page queries is submitted from mobile, to use cell speed tests on the website.
+It is also safe, though, as a big part of all page queries is submitted from mobile, to use cell speed tests on the website.

-Chrome Developer Tools also allows you to simulate possible speeds on a variety of mobile devices and at various connection speeds.
+Chrome Developer Tools also allows you to simulate possible speeds on various mobile devices and at various connection speeds.

 Fun fact: 3G connections account for 70% of all connections globally, and this trend will extend until 2020.

-The most critical thing, regardless of which platform you use, is to keep up with all of the new trends.
+Regardless of your platform, the most critical thing is keeping up with all the new trends.
 The first thing you can consider if you want your platform to be successful is how quickly it loads.
-Even the tiniest lag will result in a slew of missed views and visits.
-This article helps you a lot in understanding how to check website page speed and the best software to check the page speed of a website.
+Even the tiniest lag will result in many missed views and visits.
+This article helps you to understand how to check website speed and the best software to test the page speed of a website.

-If you feel we have missed any tools in this list that is the best one then add them via the comment box listed below.
+If you feel we have missed any tools in this list that are the best ones, then add them via the comment box listed below.